steelbrain/motion/README.md

 - Running - A consistent interface runs your app server and builds your files
 - Configuring - Use your own configuration for babel.
 - Hot reloads - Hot reloads come out of the box, powered by [pundle](https://github.com/motion/pundle)
+- Automatic NPM installs - Add an import and motion installs your packages for you without needing a reload
 - Testing - **Pending**

 ## Status